Seed, Sod, Sprig, Plug Milorganite® Application Rates

 Planting of warm-season grass plugs (3”x 3” chunks of sod with soil around their roots) should be in late spring to early summer to allow for the longest period of time for optimal growing conditions, above 70 degrees.

-Prep the soil before planting by incorporating several inches of organic matter such as compost and Milorganite into the top 2-4 inches to aid in root establishment.
-Dig holes 6 to 12” deep, lightly water the area, press the plug firmly into the hole, lightly roll the area to make sure the plugs are level with the surrounding ground.
+Prep the soil before planting by incorporating several inches of organic matter, such as compost and Milorganite, into the top 2-4 inches to aid in root establishment.
+Dig holes 6 to 12” deep, lightly water the area, press the plug firmly into the hole, and lightly roll the area to make sure the plugs are level with the surrounding ground.
 Keep the area moist until the grass becomes established.

 Related Lawn Tips